Painted Pinecone Flower Arrangement Tutorial

 - floral foam

-1Start off by drilling a shallow hole in the bottom of each pinecone.
-You just need it deep enough to secure the wooden skewer with hot glue.
+Step 1Start off by drilling a shallow hole into the bottom of each pinecone.
+You just need it deep enough to secure the wooden skewers with hot glue, so there’s no need to go in more than about 1/8 inch.

-3Once the paint has dried, place a generous amount of hot glue into the pre-drilled holes and then immediately place the flat side of your skewers inside.
+Step 3Once the paint has dried, working with one pinecone at a time, place a generous amount of hot glue into each pre-drilled hole and then immediately place the flat side of a skewer inside.
 I held each skewer in place for about 20 seconds before moving on to the next to ensure that it dried in place.

-4If you plan on arranging these in a vase, I recommend placing a piece of floral foam onto the bottom of your vase to keep your pinecone flowers obedient.
+Step 4If you plan on arranging these in a vase, I recommend placing a piece of floral foam onto the bottom of your vase to keep your pinecone flowers obedient.
+They are heavier than actual flowers and tend to want to flop over, especially if your container has a wide mouth.

-5Start by placing a full length pinecone stem directly into the middle of the foam, and then trim the rest of the skewers as needed to create a natural looking arrangement.
-I also added in some faux white berry filler once I was finished.
-I think it makes a big difference!
+Step 5To arrange the flowers, start by placing a full length pinecone stem directly into the middle of the foam, and then trim the rest of the skewers as needed to create a natural looking arrangement.
+I also added in some faux white berry filler once I was finished, and I think it makes a big difference.
+Including some sort of foliage is like the icing on the cake!
+Try using leafy branches or small pieces of pine garland.

-I made these as part of my Christmas decor, but you could easily make something really stunning for fall by adding faux autumn leaves and using fall inspired paint colors.
+I made these as part of my Christmas decor, but you could easily assemble something stunning for the fall season by using orange and yellow inspired paint colors and throwing in some faux autumn leaves.
+How pretty would that be as a centerpiece on your Thanksgiving table!

-This project actually turned out much better than I had anticipated!
-It was cheap, easy and fun to make.
-I love the way this pinecone vase looks on the coffee table in my living room.
-I may just have to make a non-holiday themed pinecone arrangement for the rest of the year.
+This project turned out much better than I had anticipated!
+It was cheap, easy and fun to make, plus I love the way it looks on the coffee table in my living room during Christmas.
+I may have to make a non-holiday themed pinecone arrangement so that I can enjoy them the rest of the year.

 Don’t forget to pin and save for later! 🙂